pseudo-su/slack-specs/README.md

 ## Wishlist

 - Run the smoke tests against a real slack workspace for PRs
-- Add automatic request and response validation for both the `unit` and `smoke` tests.
+- Improve automatic request and response validation for both the `unit` and `smoke` tests.
 Some options include:
   - [`EXXETA/openapi-cop`](https://github.com/EXXETA/openapi-cop)
   - [`kin-openapi/openapi3`](https://github.com/getkin/kin-openapi) example in [`deepmap/oapi-codegen`](https://github.com/deepmap/oapi-codegen/blob/master/pkg/middleware/oapi_validate.go)
 - Generate a CLI program from the OpenAPI spec and have a `smoke` test suite that uses the generated CLI.